Dietrich College Interdisciplinary Majors

 FallSpringFallSpring

-General EducationCMU/WSP or Study Abroad73-497 Senior Project84-450 Policy Seminar
+General EducationCMU/WSP or Study Abroad73-497 Senior Project84-450 Policy Seminar (if student does not participate in CMU/WSP)

 General EducationExploreGeneral EducationGeneral Education